 Compressed breathing air is used to supply air to workers via a breathing hood or airline in paint booths, spray booths, silica blasting, and other applications.
 Manitoba Workplace Safety and Health regulations require that compressed breathing air (CBA) systems be tested every 6 months to ensure that the quality of the air provided to a worker does not pose a health hazard to the worker.
+The air test must meet the air quality criteria laid out in the CSA Compressed Breathing Air standard (2013).
 A provincial workplace safety and health inspector can issue an Improvement Order to a workplace under the Workplace Safety and Health Act if testing has not been done.
-Testing should also be performed at the time a unit is installed and after a major overhaul of the unit.
+Testing should also be performed, every 6 months, at the time a unit is installed, after a major overhaul of the unit or when there is evidence of malfunction of the units (e.g., unusual odour or taste).

 Winnipeg Air Testing can collect a sample of the air from your breathing air system using the testing method and analysis described in the CSA-Z180 criteria.
 A certificate of compliance indicating that the unit meets the CSA standard is issued to be posted by the unit.